digital-medicine/MicrophoneKit/README.md

 # MicrophoneKit

 MicrophoneKit is a Swift framework designed to simplify audio recording and microphone handling in iOS applications.
-With intuitive APIs and robust features, MicrophoneKit enables developers to capture, process, and manage audio streams efficiently in their apps.

-## Features

-- 🎤 Easy-to-use microphone recording interface
-- 🔊 Real-time audio streaming and processing
-- 🛠️ Customizable audio session settings
-- 📁 Save and manage audio recordings
-- 📱 Full Swift support for seamless iOS integration

 ## Installation